ldn-softdev/jtc/User Guide.md

 { "has children": "yes" }
 bash $
 ```
-Now, the same template (`-T'{"has children": {{C}}}'`) gets applied to each walk, and while for the 1st walk the template interpolation
+Now, the same template (`-T'{"has children": {{C}}}'`) gets applied to each walk, and while for the 1st walk the template
-definitely fails (while walking the 1st walk for the 1st time the name `C` does not exist yet in the namespace) and therefore the very
+interpolation definitely fails (while walking the 1st walk iteration for the 1st time, the name `C` does not exist yet in
-1st walk is getting displayed as it is, for all the subsequent iterations of the 1st walk template interpolation would succeed (because
+the namespace) and therefore the very 1st walk is getting displayed as it is, for all the subsequent iterations of the 1st
-the namespace `C` now holds the value from the 2nd walk) and therefore unwanted template substitution occurs.
+walk the template interpolation would succeed (because  the namespace `C` now holds the value from the 2nd walk) and therefore
+unwanted template substitution occurs.
 To fix that problem easily, we can erase the namespace `C` right at the beginning of the 1st walk:
 ```bash
 bash $ <ab.json jtc -w'<C>z<name>l:' -w'<children>l: <C:no>f[0]<C:yes>v' -T'{"has children": {{C}}}' -tc